Reza-Zhu/Reza-Zhu.github.io/_pages/about.md

 News
 ======
-I will graduate in 2023 Summer, So I am seeking a PhD or RA position in 2023 Fall.
+I will graduate in 2023 Summer, So I am seeking RA position in 2023 Fall.

 And Now, I am writing a new paper which is about cross-view matching between UAV-view and satellite-view.
 Actually, I take a novel multimodal method and achieve outstanding performance in some datasets.
 I hope it will meet you soon.